CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 the number of boids in each cell inflating each cell and the number of boids it is required to evaluate.

 ### Coherent Analysis
-My upper and lower bound tests only saw a 67% decrease in FPS which outpreforms the uniform and naive methods.
+My upper and lower bound tests only saw a 67% decrease in FPS which outperforms the uniform and naive methods.
 I anticipated that this implementation would have the fastest FPS because it made the positions and velocities of boids contiguous in memory.
 This allowed us to change how we accessed these values providing the boid's data with one less array than the uniform grid.
 Each access to global memory is expensive, therefore reducing the amount of reads improves performance.